Kryptexas/UE4-GameWorks-4.19.2/README.md

 We publish source for the engine in three rolling branches:

-The **[release branches](https://github.com/EpicGames/UnrealEngine/tree/4.6)** are extensively tested by our QA team and makes a great starting point for learning the engine or making your own games.
+The **[release branch](https://github.com/EpicGames/UnrealEngine/tree/release)** is extensively tested by our QA team and makes a great starting point for learning the engine or making your own games.
 We work hard to make releases stable and reliable, and aim to publish new releases every 1-2 months.

 The **[promoted branch](https://github.com/EpicGames/UnrealEngine/tree/promoted)** branch is updated with builds for our artists and designers to use.
 We try to update it daily, though we often